Sbiswas001/JavaScript-Apps/README.md

 # JavaScript Apps Website

 ## Overview
 This project is a simple website that serves as a hub for various JavaScript applications.
 The homepage features a card-based design, with each card linking to a different JavaScript app subpage.
-Each card includes an image, a title, a description, and a button to navigate to the respective app.

 ## Features
 - **Responsive Design:** The layout adjusts for different screen sizes, ensuring usability on both desktop and mobile devices.